Support for guardians

 Annual review report letter

-Each year FACS will send an annual review report letter to guardians that must be completed and returned within 21 days to confirm they are still caring for the child or young person.
-If the annual review report declaration is not returned to FACS their guardianship allowance will cease.
-Guardians must let FACS know within 21 days if the child or young person leaves their care before they turn 18 years of age.
+Each year DCJ will send an annual review report letter to guardians that must be completed and returned within 21 days to confirm they are still caring for the child or young person.
+If the annual review report declaration is not returned to DCJ their guardianship allowance will cease.
+Guardians must let DCJ know within 21 days if the child or young person leaves their care before they turn 18 years of age.
 An example would be if the child or young person returns to their birth family or other family members.

 Although case management and support is not provided, guardians can still seek help, support and advice from local services including child and family support, family counselling, health services, youth programs, disability and child care services.
 The local Community Services Centre may be able to help guardians contact these services.